diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 Regarding Type-II errors, that is, false negatives, it is unfortunately not possible to evaluate #TheTool in that regard due to the lack of a labeled dataset to test against.
-Given the lack of prior work in Python class pollution research, there is no exhaustive list of projects vulnerable to it, apart from the very few used in
+Given the scarcity of prior work in Python class pollution research, there is no exhaustive list of projects vulnerable to it, apart from the very few used in
 @results:micro-benchmarks, of which #TheTool managed to successfully identify all of them.